YAsmin3515/TrAPI/README.md

 Transfer API for .NET

-You can use the Transfer API (TrAPI) to build application components that connect to stream data from internal sources into L & M storage using different transfer protocols, for example, SMB or Aspera.
-You can also stream data from the API, which enables optimized data transfer with extensible client architecture and event model using authentication and logging.
-For example, you can use the Transfer API to develop an application that loads case data into L & M for subsequent processing.
-Unlike the Import API, TrAPI doesn't create L & M objects associated with the data, for example, documents.
+You can use the Transfer API (TrAPI) to build application components that connect to stream data from internal sources into L & M storage using different transfer protocols, such as SMB or Aspera.
+TrAPI also streams data from the API, which enables optimized data transfer with extensible client architecture, event model using authentication and logging.
+I.e., using the Transfer API to develop an application that loads case data into the L & M (http://www.lukeandmahadi.com) subscription account for subsequent processing.
+Unlike the Import API, TrAPI doesn't create L & M objects associated with the data, like documents.

 Core TrAPI features